Talks and presentations

 December 21, 2021

-Conference proceedings poster presentation, American Geophysical Union Annual Meeting, New Orleans, California
+Conference proceedings poster presentation, American Geophysical Union Fall Meeting 2021, New Orleans, California

 Abstract: